-- Certain abrasive media, such as glass beads, can present a slipping hazard if they are spilled on the ground.
-Always clean up spilled abrasive, and place appropriate warning signs in areas where the abrasive will be on the ground (such as during longterm operation). - ✓ Abrasive powders, particularly glass beads and plastic, may generate static charges.
-To minimize the risk of electrostatic discharge, ground the DirectFlo and the WorkStation.
-In some instances the operator may also wish to use grounding straps (Wrist-Stats[TM] or equivalent). - Flammable powders, such as walnut shell and plastic, may pose a fire or explosion hazard.
-Always use a vigorous dust extraction device to prevent hanging dust clouds. - \checkmark After using the DirectFlo, or after handling any of the abrasive media, wash your hands before touching or rubbing your eyes. - ✓ Gloves may be necessary for operators who are sensitive to powders or dust on their skin. - ✓ Some powders, if allowed to collect inside the machine, may cause electrical shorts.
+- ✓ Certain abrasive media, such as glass beads, can present a slipping hazard if they are spilled on the ground.
+Always clean up spilled abrasive, and place appropriate warning signs in areas where the abrasive will be on the ground (such as during long-term operation). - √ Abrasive powders, particularly glass beads and plastic, may generate static charges.
+To minimize the risk of electrostatic discharge, ground the PowerFlo® model and the workstation.
+In some instances, the operator may also wish to use grounding straps (Wrist-StatsTM or equivalent). - √ Flammable powders, such as walnut shell and plastic, may pose a fire or explosion hazard.
+Always use a vigorous dust extraction device to prevent hanging dust clouds. - ✓ After using the PF2400, or after handling any of the abrasive media, wash your hands before touching or rubbing your eyes. - √ Gloves may be necessary for operators who are sensitive to powders or dust on their skin. - √ Some powders, if allowed to collect inside the machine, may cause electrical shorts.

-Material safety data sheets (MSDS's) for all abrasives distributed by Comco are available from the Comco factory.
+Material safety data sheets (MSDS) for all abrasives distributed by Comco are available from the Comco factory.
 Every powder shipment includes an MSDS.
 Contact the Comco Customer Service department to obtain extra copies of any MSDS.